ldrobnik/react-animated-menu/README.md

 ### App.js

-- Its main purpose is to wrap the Home.js component in **ThemeProvider** and define colour variables used for **styled-components** styling.
+- Its primary purpose is to wrap the Home.js component in **ThemeProvider** and define colour variables used for **styled-components** styling.

 - It also defines the single route used in the app.